DS4A-Team19-2021/Agustin-Codazzi-Project/README.md

 	With this, the user can request a __single__ prediction based on a set of 9 variables (__see Sample `JSON` Structure below__) that are passed in a `JSON`-like structure.
 The response, in again a `JSON` structure, the most likely prediction and the probability of being in each of the 5 possible taxonomic orders.

 3.	`/api/predict_many`
 	At this request, the API is able to perform several predictions in a single call.
 A `JSON` format must be passed, containing the multiple observations to be predicted, based on the set of 9 variables (__see Sample `JSON` Structure below__).
 Once again, the response is ordered in a `JSON` format which contains the predictions, as well as the probabilities of each.
 This is a highly efficient method of communication with the application, considerably reducing the response time by __several orders of magnitude__.
+For example, this method is capable of performing up to 4000 classifications in less than a second.

 This is the only way in which the probability of each classification can be obtained.

+**NOTE** Numerical values __CAN'T__ contain _null_ values.

 ### Sample `JSON` structure